ameba23/lowtechnetwork/docs/alternative_energy.md

 ### Regulators

-Maximum power point tracking (mppt) regulators are the more efficient but expensive.
+Maximum power point tracking (mppt) regulators are more efficient but expensive.
 Cheaper 'PWM' regulators will allow the battery state to determine voltage which may not be the most efficient for the panel.
 MPPT regulators use a control circuit to 'search' for the voltage